 Birth of Emerick

-Class 1: Homework – There will be a homework assignment for each class.
-Please do the homework after each class for the next week’s class.
+There will be a an activity for each person and/or the couple for each class.
+Please do this after each class for the next week’s class.

 - Find out what you can about your own births: